 Service principal names (SPNs) identify web services and associate them with a security principal (such as an account name or group) so that the service can act on the behalf of an authorized user.
 Clients authenticating to a server make use of information that's contained in SPNs.

-First, connect to Azure Active Directory (Azure AD) with these instructions.
+First, connect to Microsoft Entra ID with these instructions.

 Run this command, on-premises, to get a list of SFB web service URLs.

 00000004.
 This corresponds to Skype for Business Online.

 Take note of (and screenshot for later comparison) the output of this command, which will include an SE and WS URL, but mostly consist of SPNs that begin with

 If the internal or external SFB URLs from on-premises are missing (for example, https://lyncwebint01.contoso.com and https://lyncwebext01.contoso.com) we will need to add those specific records to this list.

 Be sure to replace the example URLs below with your actual URLs in the Add commands!

 $x= Get-MsolServicePrincipal -AppPrincipalId 00000004-0000-0ff1-ce00-000000000000 $x.ServicePrincipalnames.Add("https://lyncwebint01.contoso.com/") $x.ServicePrincipalnames.Add("https://lyncwebext01.contoso.com/") Set-MSOLServicePrincipal -AppPrincipalId 00000004-0000-0ff1-ce00-000000000000 -ServicePrincipalNames $x.ServicePrincipalNames